laravel/docs/precognition.md

 };
 ```

-You may determine if a submission request is in-flight by checking the form's `processing` property:
+You may determine if a form submission request is in-flight by inspecting the form's `processing` property:

 ```html
 <button disabled={form.processing}>